bradyhouse/house/fiddles/aws/exam-tips/exam-tips-resource-groups.md

-Resource Groups and Tags
+Exam Tips - Resource Groups and Tags
 ======

-8 Minute Lecture exploring Resource Groups and Tags.
+8 Minute Lecture exploring what you need to know about Resource Groups and Tags for the exam.
 For this one, I just watched and captured the pertinent review questions.

 ## Video Link